subquery/documentation/docs/quickstart/quickstart_chains/astar-zkevm.md

-# Astar zKatana Testnet Quick Start
+# Astar zkEVM Mainnet Quick Start

-The goal of this quick start guide is to index all transfers and approval events from the [GACHA Token](https://zkatana.blockscout.com/token/0x28687c2A4638149745A0999D523f813f63b4786F) on Astar's zKatana Test Network.
+The goal of this quick start guide is to index all transfers and approval events from the [USDC Token](https://astar-zkevm.explorer.startale.com/address/0xA8CE8aee21bC2A48a5EF670afCc9274C7bbbC035) on Astar's zkEVM Mainnet.

 <!-- @include: ../snippets/evm-quickstart-reference.md -->

 ::: tip Note
-The final code of this project can be found [here](https://github.com/subquery/ethereum-subql-starter/tree/main/Astar/astar-zkevm-testnet-starter).
+The final code of this project can be found [here](https://github.com/subquery/ethereum-subql-starter/tree/main/Astar/astar-zkevm-starter).
 :::

-We use Ethereum packages, runtimes, and handlers (e.g. `@subql/node-ethereum`, `ethereum/Runtime`, and `ethereum/*Hander`) for Astar zKatana.
-Since Astar zKatana is an EVM-compatible layer-2 scaling solution, we can use the core Ethereum framework to index it.
+We use Ethereum packages, runtimes, and handlers (e.g. `@subql/node-ethereum`, `ethereum/Runtime`, and `ethereum/*Hander`) for Astar zkEVM.
+Since Astar zkEVM is an EVM-compatible layer-2 scaling solution, we can use the core Ethereum framework to index it.

 <!-- @include: ../snippets/evm-manifest-intro.md#level2 -->

-As we are indexing all transfers and approvals from the GACHA contract on Astar zKatana test network, the first step is to import the contract abi definition which can be obtained from from any standard [ERC-20 contract](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/).
+As we are indexing all transfers and approvals from the USDC contract on Astar's zkEVM network, the first step is to import the contract abi definition which can be obtained from from any standard [ERC-20 contract](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/).
 Copy the entire contract ABI and save it as a file called `erc20.abi.json` in the `/abis` directory.

 **Update the `datasources` section as follows:**